-Police: Suspect faces 2 murder charges in North Carolina restaurant plowing
+Suspect faces 2 murder charges in North Carolina restaurant ramming

 BESSEMER CITY, N.C.
 (AP) — A man intentionally rammed a vehicle into a North Carolina restaurant busy serving Sunday lunch, killing his daughter and another person and injuring several others, authorities said.